How to Navigate a Coffee Label

 ALMA'S TASTING COLOR CODE, EXPLAINED:

-To help visually illustrate this concept on our bag labels, we have subtly added a “tasting color code” accenting the left margin, which uses culturally-specific color pallets associated with each tasting note.
+To help visually illustrate this concept on our bag labels, we added a “tasting color code” accenting the sides of the label, which uses the SCA Coffee Flavor Wheel to determine the color code.

 In the Soulmate label above, for instance, the tasting color code uses pink for rosewater, maroon for red grape, and dark grey for black tea, each of which are literal representations of that tasting note’s color pallet.

-Underneath the tasting notes, you’ll find any and all information related to that coffee’s origin, including the name of the farm it was harvested from, the country/region it comes from, and the specific altitude it was grown at.
+Underneath the tasting notes, you’ll find any and all information related to that coffee’s origin, including the name of the farm it was harvested from, the country/region it comes from, and the specific altitude at which it was grown.

 Regardless of roast profile or processing method, each of these pieces of information play enormous roles in the natural flavors associated with that coffee—especially altitude and region.